Relativist fallacy: Interpretations

 This is an example of circular reasoning.
 The second step includes an argument from fallacy.

 On the other hand, if someone adopts a simple relativist stance as an ad hoc defense of a controversial or otherwise compromised position—saying, in effect, that "what is true for you is not necessarily true for me," and thereby attempting to avoid having to mount any further defense of the position—one might be said to have committed a fallacy.
 The accusation of having committed a fallacy might rest on either of two grounds: (1) the relativism on which the bogus defense rests is so simple and meritless that it straightforwardly contradicts the law of noncontradiction; or (2) the defense (and thus the fallacy itself) is an example of ad hoc reasoning.
 It puts one in the position of asserting or implying that truth or standards of logical consistency are relative to a particular thinker or group and that under some other standard, the position is correct despite its failure to stand up to logic.

 Determining whether someone has committed a relativist fallacy—by any interpretation—requires distinguishing between things that are true for a particular person, and things that are true about that person.
-Take, for example, the statement proffered by Jim, "More Americans than ever are overweight."
+Take, for example, the statement proffered by Alice: "More Americans than ever are overweight."
 One may introduce arguments for and against this proposition, based upon such things as standards of statistical analysis, the definition of "overweight," etc. The position answers to objective logical debate.
-If Joe answers Jim, saying "That may be true for you, but it is not true for me," he has given an answer that is fallacious as well as somewhat meaningless in the context of Jim's original statement.
+If Bob answers Alice, saying "That may be true for you, but it is not true for me," he has given an answer that is fallacious as well as somewhat meaningless in the context of Alice's original statement.

-Conversely, take the new statement by Jim, who is 5 ft 6 in tall, "270 lb is grossly overweight."
-Joe, who is 6 ft 6 in, and weighs an exact, well-conditioned 270 lb, replies, "That may be true for you, but it is not true for me."
-In this context, Joe's reply is both meaningful and arguably accurate.
+Conversely, take the new statement by Alice, who is 5 ft 6 in tall, "270 lb is grossly overweight."
+Bob, who is 6 ft 6 in, and weighs an exact, well-conditioned 270 lb, replies, "That may be true for you, but it is not true for me."
+In this context, Bob's reply is both meaningful and arguably accurate.
 As he is discussing something that is true about himself, he is not barred from making an argument that considers subjective facts, and so he does not commit the fallacy.